simondlr/computingcommons/README.md

-# The Computing Commons:
+# The Computing Commons (tentative title)
-## Imagining the future of society empowered through blockchain technology.
+## Automation through blockchain technology.

 The blockchain: it is the smart, distributed ledger that allows any participant to come to consensus on the state of information without requiring an intermediary.
 It’s been called “consensus computers” & “trust machines”.
 They come in many forms (Bitcoin, Ethereum & private ones).
 Whatever platform succeeds (one or many) will leave society with a vast, distributed, public computer.
 It’s memory will be our shared, unchangeable historical record, and its power will allow us to forge new relationships with each other and with our technology.
-It is giving rise to the computing commons.

 This book extends onwards from the previous book I was writing about the blockchain (which can be found in the “old” folder, still available to read).
 The narrative has changed into a much grander vision.
-The blockchain is the tool.
-For each overarching theme, a long-form Medium post will be published.
-Each chapter will also be published as a $2 e-book.
-Once each theme is done, the whole book will be edited & revised into a full e-book.

 ## Leanpub.